Trump Gold Card Visa Cost: Complete 2026 Breakdown

 Target Demographic

-Based on global wealth distribution, ideal Gold Card candidates typically include:
+Based on global wealth distribution, ideal Gold Card candidates typically include (see our full guide on who qualifies for the Gold Card):

-• Business owners with significant liquid assets or business valuations exceeding $10-20 million
+• Successful business owners with liquid assets or business valuations exceeding $3–5 million

-• High-net-worth individuals with diversified portfolios of $5+ million in investable assets
+• High-net-worth individuals with diversified portfolios of $2+ million in investable assets (since the gift is non-refundable, you need surplus wealth)

 • Foreign executives relocating to the U.S. for business expansion

-• Wealthy immigrants from countries with limited visa-free access to the U.S.
+• Individuals from countries with limited visa-free access to the United States who value the certainty of permanent residency

 Wealth Threshold Analysis